ishit/L1Stabilizer/README.md

 # Video Stabilization

 Implementation of "Auto-Directed Video Stabilization with Robust L1 Optimal Camera Paths"([link](http://ieeexplore.ieee.org/document/5995525/)).
 The algorithm computes L1-norm optimized camera paths composed of constant, linear and parabolic segments inspired from professional camera equipment like tripods and camera dolly.
-The algorithm is evidently laden with significance for it's implementation in several modern video editors and YouTube.
+The algorithm is evidently laden with significance for its implementation in several modern video editors and YouTube.

 ![Output sample](https://raw.githubusercontent.com/ishit/L1Stabilizer/master/stable.gif)